IBM-Cloud/vpc-cisglb-nlb/README.md

-# Regional load balancer accessable over direct link
+# Regional load balancer accessable through CIS GLB

+## TODO

+subnet.dns etc consider removing these

+# Backup
 ## On premises

 The default ubuntu DNS resolver can be hard to follow.
 Follow the instructions below to disable the default and use [coredns](https://coredns.io/)